vrcmarcos/python-deprecated/docs/source/tutorial.rst

    'Greeting'
    'Greeting'

-.. note:: The call is done to the same object,so we have 3 times 'Greeting'.
+.. note:: The call is done to the same object, so we have 3 times 'Greeting'.

 Deprecated class